 Presbyterians and Quakers were two other denominations which established a congregation early in Nelson's settlement.
 Presbyterian settlers told Rev. John McFarland about their need for a resident clergyman when he came to baptise children and hold services in 1842.
 The Rev. Dickson Nicholson arrived in 1848 and the foundation stone of Trinity Church was laid in 1849.
 The Religious Society of Friends (Quakers) congregation was established in Nelson by Martha and Samuel Strong, who arrived in December 1842.
 John Cotterell selected Town Acre 667 from the New Zealand Company in 1842, to become the meeting house for local Quakers.

 Nelson's churches have evolved greatly since the first settlers established them.
 Denominations have experienced periods of co-operation and definite distinction and difference between each other.
 Denominations initially needed to co-operate because Nelson was initially very underdeveloped.
 People needed a connection with the church because of its links to Europe.
-Between the 1850s and 1960s, churches stayed quite separate from each other.
+Between the 1850's and 1960's, churches stayed quite separate from each other.
 During this period, the way the churches were involved with their members' lives was quite different to current times.
-Churches tended to be more instructing to people and tell them how to live their lives; they tended to voice opinions about particular behaviour in peoples' lives as well.
-For example, there was a lot of attention drawn to bad behaviour of teenagers in the 1980s.
+Churches instructed people about how to live their lives; they tended to voice opinions about particular behaviour in peoples' lives as well.
+For example, there was a lot of attention drawn to bad behaviour of teenagers in the 1980's.
 The church encouraged parents to teach their children about good morals and young men to join youth clubs.
 Attending church was a formal occasion, and services were formal and predictable.
 Prayers were planned for each service for the duration of the year, with heavy involvement by the minister.
-Within the Catholic Church during the 1930s, a similar home environment was encouraged.
+Within the Catholic Church during the 1930's, a similar home environment was encouraged.
 Families would recite the rosary, pray daily and children were taught "...humility, penance and daily goodness..."5

 Nelson's view on religion has changed significantly over time; the Church of England is now seen as one of many denominations.
-"The church is not assumed to be as central as it was in the past, and attending church is less automatic than it once was."6 Religion in Nelson is now based more on individual beliefs and as a developed country has far less reliance on its links to England and Europe as a whole.
+"The church is not assumed to be as central as it was in the past, and attending church is less automatic than it once was."6 Religion in Nelson is now based more on individual beliefs and there is far less reliance on links to England and Europe as a whole.
 Despite this, churches in early Nelson were to serve the people who lived there, and this is still the same today.

 Sources used in this story